<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 The Civil Registry can provide you with more than one birth certificate; for example, if you wish to obtain a birth certificate for use in soliciting a foreign passport or a birth certificate in another language.
 You will be asked for the reason when soliciting a duplicate, and this often comes reflected at the bottom of the duplicate.

 There are two main types of birth certificates, the extracto de inscripción, or short form, will provide only the date of birth, names of the child and parents and the inscription number.
 The long form, or certificado literal de nacimiento, provides additional data and is usually requested for babies born to at least one foreign national.
+If either or both you or your partner are foreign nationals and are interested in securing a passport from your country of origin, chances are that you will be asked to supply a long firm birth certificate from the Registro Civil as part of the documentation.

 Frequently asked questions about registering a birth in Spain